Gerald Boland: Second term as Minister of Justice

-However, de Valera always held a reputation for being cunning in selecting the dates of general elections, and he once again cemented that notion when he called for a general election in early 1948, before Clann na Poblachta was completely ready to contest a national election.
+However, de Valera always held a reputation for being cunning in selecting the dates of general elections, and he once again cemented that notion, when he called for a general election in early 1948 before Clann na Poblachta, was completely ready to contest a national election.
 At the 1948 general election Clann na Poblachta and other Fianna Fáil opponents did well, but not as well as expected.
-In order to remove Fianna Fáil from government, every single party in the Dáil and a number of independents had to form the unwieldy "First Inter-Party Government".
+To remove Fianna Fáil from government, every single party in the Dáil and several independents had to form the unwieldy "First Inter-Party Government".
 The coalition saw Clann na Poblachta forced to work with Fine Gael, considered the traditional "enemy" of Irish Republicanism.
 By 1951 the coalition collapsed and Fianna Fáil returned to government following that year's election, with Boland re-appointed Minister for Justice.

 Later years

 Boland did not seek ministerial office in 1957 when Fianna Fáil returned to power after its defeat in 1954.
 However, his son, Kevin, was appointed to the cabinet as Minister for Defence at the beginning of his first term in the Dáil.
-By this stage, Boland was beginning to be seen as an ageing warhorse, with his base in Roscommon started to slip and Fianna Fáil unhappy that Boland was unable to get a Fianna Fáil running mate elected alongside himself.
+By this stage, Boland was beginning to be seen as an ageing warhorse, with his base in Roscommon starting to slip and Fianna Fáil unhappy that Boland was unable to get a Fianna Fáil running mate elected alongside himself.

 At the 1961 general election, Boland was defeated for the first time in fourteen general election campaigns.
-In spite of losing his Dáil seat, he subsequently secured election to Seanad Éireann.
+Despite losing his Dáil seat, he subsequently secured election to Seanad Éireann.
 Four years later in 1965, he returned to the Seanad, this time as a nominee by the Taoiseach Seán Lemass.

 In 1970, the outbreak of the Arms Crisis saw Kevin Boland resign as a Minister and as Secretary of Fianna Fáil in protest at the government's policy on Northern Ireland and in response to the sackings of Charles Haughey and Neil Blaney from the cabinet over allegations they had arranged for weapons to be provided to the Provisional IRA.
-Gerald Boland, in a similar protest, resigned as a vice-president and as a trustee of Fianna Fáil, although he remained a member of the party.
+Gerald Boland, in a similar protest, resigned as a vice president and as a trustee of Fianna Fáil, although he remained a member of the party.
 He also articulated his loss of confidence in the leadership of Taoiseach Jack Lynch.